ecor/GSODDB/README.md

 ## Examples

-An example contains snow depth observations pulic access from :
+An example contains daily weather data that can pulicly accessed from :

-* Lorem Ipsum : https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00516 Terms of use: link gsod
+* Global Summary Of the Day (GSOD) dsataset : https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00516 Terms of use: lorem ipsum.

+Data are downloaded though the **GSODR** package (https://CRAN.R-project.org/package=GSODR).
+Units are converted from from United States Customary System ('USCS') units to International System of Units ('SI').
+See package description for more datails.

 ## Installation